ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 .. objectives::

    - Understand the fundamental differences between GPUs and CPUs
-   - Explore the major GPU software suites available, such as CUDA, ROCm, and OneAPI, and gain a basic understanding of them
+   - Explore the major GPU software suites available, such as CUDA, ROCm, and oneAPI, and gain a basic understanding of them

 .. instructor-note::